Visiting Depot Creek Nature Reserve

 Students evaluate Bobolink and Eastern Meadowlark habitat

 Watch a short video.
-Four students from the Fleming College Ecosystem Management Technology program — Mitchel Kellar, Adrienne Parsons, Rebekah Short, and Elizabeth Travers — reported at our last annual general meeting on best practices for Bobolink and Eastern Meadowlark breeding success.
+In 2016, four students from the Fleming College Ecosystem Management Technology program — Mitchel Kellar, Adrienne Parsons, Rebekah Short, and Elizabeth Travers — reported on best practices for Bobolink and Eastern Meadowlark breeding success.
 The students produced this short video about Bobolink and Eastern Meadowlark habitat at the Depot Creek Nature Reserve.

 This property was purchased in 2012 from Kim Ondaatje who was a loving protector of the land for over 40 years.
 Thank you to the 137 generous individuals and funders who made the purchase possible.

 Please respect the rich diversity of the Nature Reserve should you decide to visit.
 This means staying on the trails and being a gentle observer of nature.
 For your convenience, there is a privy near the Elephant Rock.
 From May to November, there may be cattle in the meadow.
 Take care walking through this area and make sure you close the gates.

 Please respect nature.
 Dogs are not allowed on any part of the property.

 The last Sundays of the month, from March to October, a work party does trail maintenance and other stewardship tasks.
 You are most welcome to join.
 The group meets at noon in the parking lot off First Lake Road.
 Contact Anne Robertson for more information at email@example.com or (613) 389-6742.